isonam16/sd_blog/index.md

 ---

 ### U-Net

-U-Net is the core architecture used in Stable Diffusion to denoise images during the reverse diffusion process.
+Now, coming to U-Net ,the special neural network we use for denoising.
 It has an encoder-decoder structure with skip connections that preserve spatial information.

 The encoder (downsampling path) reduces spatial resolution while increasing feature depth using ResNet blocks and downsampling layers.
 The decoder (upsampling path) gradually restores resolution using upsampling and ResNet blocks, combining features from the encoder via skip connections.

-Timestep information is encoded using sinusoidal positional embeddings, while text prompts are encoded using models like CLIP.
-These embeddings are injected into the ResNet blocks to guide the denoising process.
-Attention layers are added in deeper blocks to capture long-range dependencies and align with prompt semantics.
+Timestep information is encoded using sinusoidal positional embeddings, while text prompts are encoded using the CLIP model.
+These embeddings are passed into the ResNet blocks to guide the denoising process.
+Then , attention layers are added in deeper blocks to capture long-range dependencies and also go accord to the prompt.

 The output of U-Net is the predicted noise for the current timestep, which is used to iteratively reconstruct the image.

 ![UNET](/assets/unet.png){: width="700px"}

 Before looking at the individual architecture blocks, it’s important to understand how the U-Net receives information about the timestep and prompt.

 Although it may appear that the U-Net only processes a noisy image, it also receives two conditioning inputs:
 - A **timestep embedding** that encodes the current diffusion step using sinusoidal positional encoding (similar to Transformer encodings).
-- A **prompt embedding** (e.g., from CLIP or a class label encoder), which provides conditioning information for text-to-image generation or class-conditional generation.
+- A **prompt embedding** (ex., from CLIP or a class label encoder), which provides conditioning information for text-to-image generation or class-conditional generation.

 These embeddings are summed and passed into each ResNet block inside the U-Net.

 #### Downsample Block

-The downsampling path reduces spatial resolution and increases feature abstraction.
+In downsampling process. spatial resolution is reduced.
 Each downsample block:
 - Receives feature maps from the previous layer.
 - Uses a downsampling operation (e.g., max pooling) to reduce resolution.
 - Applies two ResNet blocks, each conditioned on the timestep and prompt embeddings (projected and added to the feature map).
 - In some blocks, self-attention layers are used to allow spatial positions to interact globally.

 #### Self-Attention Block

 Attention blocks replace some ResNet blocks in deeper layers.
 The input is reshaped from 2D to a sequence of tokens for Multi-Head Attention (MHA).
 For example, a feature map of shape `(128, 32, 32)` is reshaped to `(1024, 128)` and passed through:
 - LayerNorm